Let's live from the Southern Command in sunny South Florida.

 Perhaps he needs them.

-Hey, I've got an interesting um perspective.
+Hey, I've got an interesting perspective.

-I want your want your thoughts on it.
+I want your thoughts on this.

-Yeah, it's exactly my theory too.
+That's exactly my theory, too.

-They have all said they could not pledge to have the troops out of there by uh 2013 when the first term was over.
+They have all said they could not pledge to have the troops out of there by 2013 when the first term was over.

 The situation in Iraq is such that if somebody wanted to claim victory right now, they couldn't pull them out.